What makes a good teacher?

 But what makes a good teacher?

 At Lorna Whiston, we believe in hiring only the best in terms of our teaching staff.
-Most of our teachers are recruited from overseas, and each candidate undergoes a rigorous interview process.
+Each candidate undergoes a rigorous interview process.
 Indeed, many don’t make the cut.
 So what do we look for when we hire teachers?

 Of course, all teachers are different, and we value our teachers as individuals who can bring their own unique talents and experiences to the classroom.
 Yet all of our teachers share certain qualities.